 AALL08B1, Classification of Newly Diagnosed Acute Lymphoblastic Leukemia

-This Children’s Oncology Group (COG) risk-group classification protocol will provide the foundation for stratification and treatment of patients with newly diagnosed ALL and registration on this protocol is therefore required for entry onto any COG frontline ALL treatment study.
-Patients will be initially assigned to an Induction treatment regimen based on age, white blood count (WBC), the presence of extramedullary disease and immunophenotype.
-Additional studies performed at local and COG reference laboratories at the time of initial diagnosis and at defined time points during Induction will be used to refine post-Induction therapy.
-Patients with National Cancer Institute (NCI) Standard-Risk (SR) and High-Risk (HR) B-precursor ALL will be distributed among 4 risk groups following Induction: Low-Risk (LR), Average Risk (AR), HR and Very High-Risk (VHR).
-Patients with T-cell ALL, infant ALL and Philadelphia chromosome-positive (Ph+) ALL will be treated on separate therapeutic studies.
+This Children's oncology Group (CoG) risk-group classification protocol will provide the foundation for stratification and treatment of patients with newly diagnosed aLL and registration on this protocol is therefore required for entry onto any CoG frontline aLL treatment study.
+Patients will be initially assigned to an induction treatment regimen based on age, white blood count (WBC), the presence of extramedullary disease and immunophenotype. additional studies performed at local and CoG reference laboratories at the time of initial diagnosis and at defined time points during induction will be used to refine post-induction therapy.
+Patients with national Cancer institute (nCi) Standard-Risk (SR) and High-Risk (HR) B-Lymphoblastic Leukemia, or B-aLL (WHo 2008 classification , previously termed B-precursor acute Lymphoblastic Leukemia) will be distributed among 4 risk groups following induction: Low-Risk (LR), average Risk (aR), HR and Very High-Risk (VHR).
+Patients with T-cell aLL, infant aLL and Philadelphia chromosome-positive (Ph+) aLL will be treated on separate therapeutic studies.
 This classification study will also be used for participation in companion biology research studies that are not used for treatment allocation, and for voluntary banking of leukemia cells for future research.

 --Patient has newly diagnosed acute leukemia: